Contact Us for a Free Consultation (213) 542-0979

 Fighting California Sex Crime Cases

-Unless they've got some other evidence, like injuries consistent with force, they don't have much of an argument.
-You really need to go over all the evidence on both sides and then, you make an educated decision on exactly how you're going to handle the defense.
+Unless they've some other evidence, such as injuries consistent with force, they don't have much of an argument.
+You really need to review all the evidence on both sides and then make an educated decision on exactly how you're going to handle the defense.

 Then, they have evidence that they can use to bolster the alleged victim's story.
-They can get video evidence and get other witnesses involved.
-Another thing they can get the accused person's own statement, when they do a pretext phone call.
+They can obtain video evidence and involve other witnesses.
+Another thing they can do is obtain the accused person's statement during a pretext phone call.
 That is a huge way that they break the tie in a case.

 About the Author